How Much Does Instacart Pay? Find the New Instacart Pay Structure Here

 Along with this change, there are a few more things shoppers have to look forward to with Instacart’s new approach.

 Instacart shoppers are occasionally rewarded for getting five-star reviews and being on the clock during periods of high demand.
-These incentives come in the form of a Quality Bonus and a Peak Boost.
+These incentives come in the form of shopper incentives and bonuses.

 To further clarify, let’s go over each of these incentives.